-Y. CSB Personal Protective Equipment (PPE) Requirements Program, the CSB Asbestos Protection Program, and the CSB Prescription Safety Glass Program.

-The FSHO shall ensure that adequate personal protective equipment for each investigator is available.
-The CSB PPE policy is found at Appendix I. Each investigator shall be trained in the proper care, use and limitations of the personal protective equipment (PPE) assigned to them.
-If additional PPE is necessary, it must be obtained prior to exposure.
-Under no circumstances shall an investigator be unprotected from any recognizable hazard encountered during the course of the investigation.
+- w.
+CSB Personal Protective Equipment (PPE) Requirements Program, Asbestos Protection Program, and Individual Fit Equipment Program. - (1) The DASHO/SHO will ensure that adequate personal protective equipment for each investigator is available.
+The CSB PPE policy is found at Appendix J. Each investigator will be trained in the proper care, use and limitations of the personal protective equipment (PPE) assigned to them.
+If additional PPE is necessary, it must be obtained prior to exposure. - (2) Investigators must take adequate precautions to protect himself/herself from recognizable hazards the course of the investigation.
 (See Appendix J for PPE program details.)
 Questions about precautions to be taken in relation to asbestos are fully addressed in Appendix L, the CSB Asbestos Protection Program, and are also addressed collaterally in Appendices E, F, and J. (See Appendix L, E, F, and J for program details.)
-Questions about protective eyewear, and the CSB's prescription safety glass program, are separately addressed in a single Appendix.
+Questions about prescription protective eyewear, respirator spectacle kits, safety shoes/boots and the CSB's Individual Fit equipment program, are separately addressed in a separate Appendix.
 (See Appendix M for program details.)

-Z. General Recordkeeping
+x.
+General Recordkeeping:

-Administration of the CSB OSH Program will generate a variety of official records.
-Recordkeeping requirements for particular types of records are explained in the appropriate places in this program and its appendices.

-In addition to the specific records categories identified throughout the OSH Program, a number of general administrative records will be created in the course of operating the program.
+- (1) Administration of the CSB OSH Program will generate a variety of official records.
+Recordkeeping requirements for particular types of records are explained in the appropriate places in this program and its appendices. - (2) In addition to the specific records categories identified throughout the OSH Program, a number of general administrative records will be created in the course of operating the program.
 Examples of such records include program documents, planning documents, and related memoranda and correspondence.
-When these documents are not covered by a more specific record category described elsewhere in this program (and appendices), they shall be maintained in an "OSH Program Administration File."
+When these documents are not covered by a more specific record category described elsewhere in this program (and appendices), they will be maintained in an "OSH Program Administration File."
 The DASHO is responsible for creating and maintaining the OSH Program Administration File.
-Records in this file shall be retained for five years from the date of their creation.
+Records in this file will be in kept compliance with National Archives and Records Administration (NARA) and Board Order 19 requirements and retained for five years from the date of their creation.